Project management

 A contractor who does good work should have no problem pointing you to at least two or three past clients.
 References are your most direct window into how someone actually works - not just how the finished product looks, but whether they showed up on time, communicated well, stayed within budget, and left the site in good condition.

-• What could go wrong: Contractors without real references often offer vague assurances - "I did plenty of jobs, just ask around" - or names they know won't be contacted.
-If you can't speak to anyone who has paid this person for a similar job, you're taking a significant risk.
+• What could go wrong: When references are vague - "I did plenty of jobs, just ask around" - it is harder to understand how the contractor communicates, handles timelines, and completes work.
+If possible, speak with someone who has paid this person for a similar job.

 • A good answer looks like: At least two contactable references for jobs of a comparable scope.
 When you call, ask specifically about timeline, budget adherence, communication, and whether they would hire the contractor again.